-Velour leather, as you might think, is not the equivalent of a suede; to understand the difference between the two types it is necessary to go down to a greater level of detail.
-The main distinction is between:
+Velour Leather and Suede leathers are not the same thing.
+To understand the difference between the two types it is necessary to go down to a greater level of detail.
+The main distinction has to be made between:

-- Genuine Velour suede skins, intended as chamois animal (alpine mammal belonging to the Bovid family, with a similar appearance to a goat) and which also includes the so-called buckskin and reindeer skins.
+- Velour skins, intended as Chamois animal (alpine mammal belonging to the "Bovidi" family, with a similar appearance to a goat) and which also includes the so-called buckskin and reindeer skins

 - Tanning and re-tanning;